jaci-hub/divide21X/README.md

-# Divide21X — A Deterministic Symbolic Reasoning Benchmark for Large Language Models (LLMs)
+# Divide21X — A Reasoning Benchmark for Large Language Models (LLMs)

 Divide21X is a daily, automated benchmark that evaluates the symbolic mathematical reasoning of Large Language Models (LLMs).
 Every day, a challenge is generated, sent to multiple LLM APIs, and graded against a deterministic simulator.